-One of the most important questions that’s asked at the end each session, “Do you feel different to how you did before you started?”
+One of the most important questions that are asked at the end each session, “Do you feel different to how you did before you started?”

 Yes.
-I felt calmer, more in balance of my thoughts after each session.
+I felt calmer, more in the balance of my thoughts after each session.

 I tweeted about it each day for 10 days.
 Tiny May told me about another mediation app called Calm.
 Feeling more open-minded about trying to really learn about mediation, I downloaded the app and participated in the 7 days introductory meditation.

 Calm is a little different to Headspace as you can actually listen to “calming” sounds like an open ocean or rain on leaves.
 But similar in that there is a voice that helps guide your thoughts to focus on breathing.
 I really enjoyed the sounds available on the app, it put me to sleep almost instantly when I had it on at night and I didn’t wake up at unreasonable hours of the day.

 I like both apps a lot but I found Calm easier to follow because it was much easier to focus due to the calming background noise and I just preferred the “meditation style.”